wdporter/i-am-that-vuepress/60-live-facts-not-fancies/readme.md

 >…facts are real!
 I live among them.
 But you live with fancies, not with facts.
 Facts never clash, while your life and world are full of contradictions.
 Contradiction is the mark of the false; the real never contradicts itself.

 **Questioner:**&ensp;You say that whatever you see is yourself.
 You also admit that you see the world as we see it.
-Here is today’s newspaper with all the horrors going on.
+Here is today’s newspaper with all the horrors goïng on.
 Since the world is yourself, how can you explain such misbehaviour?

 **Maharaj:**&ensp;Which world do you have in mind?